 First, consider bias and recall that the true ATT is a one-year improvement in life expectancy.
 In the unclustered regime, reported standard errors are half the true value such that the effective threshold for statistical significance is half of what it should be.
 Thus, all DiD estimates $\hat{\beta}j$ whose absolute values are smaller than $1.96 \times \frac{1}{2} = 0.98$ years are censored by selective publication.
-This clearly leads to upward bias, such that the average DiD estimate conditional on publication is $\mathbb{E}r[\hat{\beta}j|D_j=1]=1.64$ years (where the subscript indicates the standard error regime $r=\frac{1}{2}$ ).
+This clearly leads to upward bias, and the average DiD estimate conditional on publication is $\mathbb{E}r[\hat{\beta}j|D_j=1]=1.64$ years (where the subscript indicates the standard error regime $r=\frac{1}{2}$).
 Clustering makes matters worse because increasing reported standard errors raises the effective threshold for statistical significance.
-Now, DiD estimates whose absolute values are smaller than 1.96 years are censored such that the average DiD estimate conditional on publication increases to $\mathbb{E}1[\hat{\beta}j|D_j=1]=2.45$ years.
+Now, DiD estimates whose absolute values are smaller than 1.96 years are censored, which further exacerbates publication bias, increasing the average DiD estimate conditional on publication to $\mathbb{E}1[\hat{\beta}j|D_j=1]=2.45$ years.

-Overall, clustering increases bias by 0.81 years (or 125%).
-This is more than twice the magnitude of bias in the unclustered regime and equal to around four-fifths of the true ATT.
-It is equivalent to the increase in bias that would arise when moving from a regime with no publication bias to a regime where 88% of insignificant results at the 5% level are censored

-(based on correctly measured standard errors).
-In other words, clustering has a large impact on bias which is comparable to very severe levels of selective publication.
+Thus, overall, clustering increases bias by 0.81 years (or 127%).
+This is a very large effect: it is more than twice the magnitude of bias in the unclustered regime, and around four-fifths of the true ATT.
+Alternatively, it is equivalent to the increase in bias that would arise when moving from a regime with no publication bias to a regime where 88% of insignificant results at the 5% level are censored (based on correctly measured standard errors).
+In other words, the impact of clustering on bias is comparable to very severe levels of publication bias.

 Higher bias implies that estimates are, on average, further away from the true ATT.
 This raises the question of whether clustering could potentially fail to meet its primary goal of improving the average coverage of published confidence intervals (in this example, and also more generally).
 It turns out that coverage conditional on publication does in fact increase in this case, by 19 percentage points (0.65 to 0.84).
 The proof in Lemma A.6 in Appendix A shows that higher coverage is equivalent to showing that the hazard function of the normal distribution is increasing.
+Whether coverage increases is more general settings is addressed in the following section.

-This example illustrates a key tension emphasized throughout this paper: for the studies selected for publication, improvements in the credibility of confidence intervals through better coverage ( $\uparrow$ 19 ppts) can come at the unintended cost of a deterioration in the credibility of point estimates due to increased bias ( $\uparrow$ 125%).
-It also demonstrates that these effects can be large.
+This example illustrates a key tension emphasized throughout this paper: for the studies selected for publication, improvements in the credibility of confidence intervals through better coverage (\uparrow 19 ppts) can come at the unintended cost of a deterioration in the credibility of point estimates due to increased bias (\uparrow 125%).
+The example also demonstrates that these effects can be large.

-This tension has only been shown here for a special case where $(\mu{\beta,\sigma}, \gamma, r) = (\Pr[\beta_j = 1, \sigma_j = 1] = 1, 0, \frac{1}{2})$ .
+Of course, this tension has only been shown here for a special case where $(\mu{\beta,\sigma}, \gamma, r) = (\mathbb{Pr}[\beta_j = 1, \sigma_j = 1] = 1, 0, \frac{1}{2})$.
 In the remainder of this section, I move beyond this special case to answer, in general, what happens to bias and coverage in published studies when standard error corrections for downward bias are applied.
 In particular, I derive exact conditions under which the tension between increased bias and coverage generalizes to other settings.